gettinghere

 Trains (to Arisaig & Mallaig)

 Mallaig and Arisaig are at the northern end of one of the worlds most spectacular rail journeys in the world.
-First ScotRail run several trains a day between Glasgow and Mallaig and many of the services are integrated with the Caledonian MacBrayne steamer service.
+First ScotRail run several trains a day between Glasgow and Mallaig and many of the services are integrated with the Caledonian MacBrayne ferry service.
 There is also an overnight sleeper service from London to Fort William.
-Visit www.nationalrail.co.uk for information about train times, and Caledonian MacBrayne (www.calmac.co.uk or t: 01687 462403) to confirm ferry times.
+Visit www.nationalrail.co.uk for information about train times, and Caledonian MacBrayne (www.calmac.co.uk or t: 01687 310240, option 2) to confirm ferry times.

 Airports